 Williams is adding a new delivery point in New York City through the construction of a new 3.2 mile pipeline connecting the Transco pipeline’s existing Lower New York Bay Lateral to the Rockaway Peninsula.
 The project scope includes one mile of horizontal directional drilled (HDD) and 2.2 miles of conventionally laid 26” pipeline connected to the existing Transco system by two 18” hot taps and a subsea manifold used for maintenance and testing.
 Project activities will take place on a 24 hour basis beginning in early June 2014.
-The project is expected to be placed into service in the first quarter of 2015.
+The project is expected to be placed into service in the spring of 2015.

 National Grid, the largest distributor of natural gas in the northeast, is coordinating its efforts with Williams to meet the growing demand for natural gas in its market area.
 The natural gas pipeline system that serves Brooklyn and Queens (including the Rockaways) was constructed between 40 and 60 years ago.
 While it was state of the art then, it no longer has the capacity to reliably serve the approximately 1,250,000 natural gas customers in those areas.
 The need to expand natural gas supplies into New York City was recognized in PLANYC 2030 and outlined in this presentation at the New York PSC Gas Technical Conference in 2013.

 Williams has been working with federal and state agencies over the last six years to develop the Rockaway Delivery Lateral Project.
 The Project is regulated under Section 7 (c) of the Natural Gas Act.
 Key Project regulatory milestones are outlined below.